xinFengQi/MCPHub-Desktop/README.md

-# MCPHub Desktop
+# MCP HTTP Server Desktop

-MCPHub Desktop is [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) servers installer, manager, directory.
+MCP HTTP Server Desktop is [Model Context Protocol](https://modelcontextprotocol.io/) (MCP) servers installer, manager, directory.
 It's a GUI.
 It support install node, uv dependencies with one click, and install/uninstall with one click.
 For those env variable need servers, you can set them value with ease.
-This project is aim to enable non-developer to use MCP Servers without any CLI experiences.
-You can share MCPHub for your friends now!
+This project is aim to enable non-developer to use MCP HTTP Servers without any CLI experiences.
+You can share MCP HTTP Server for your friends now!

 ## Features

 - Detect dependencies include node and uv(python).
 - Install dependencies with one-click.
 - Browser latest servers from our community.